zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ---
-title: Fix broken textures for champions with names starting A-J
+title: Fix Broken Textures for Champion Names Starting A-J
-description: A tutorial on how to fix broken textures caused by Riot upgrading to TEX files, from DDS files
+description: A tutorial on how to fix broken textures as a result of Riot upgrading to TEX files, from DDS files.
 published: true
-date: 2025-03-26T02:16:33.144Z
+date: 2025-03-26T14:18:22.267Z
 tags: texture, skin fix
 editor: markdown
 dateCreated: 2025-02-18T03:42:17.638Z